-More than 2 years after her death, a report (left) by the charity Inquest voiced several questions about Amy’s treatment.
+More than two years after her death, a report by the charity Inquest voiced several questions about Amy’s treatment.
 Their concerns included: the Priory’s contact and communication with her family, her overall treatment, medication, therapeutic care, the use of restraint, the adequacy and quality of observations, the management of risk including risk assessments, the management and safety of the environment and search policies.
 Other questions also arose around staffing levels, the adequacy of consultant input, the supervision of nursing staff, compliance with key policies and record keeping.

 In the course of Amy’s inquest, which finally began last month in Horsham, the jury heard that, while at school, she had drawn a picture of herself hanging and had written underneath: “If only this could happen, but I haven’t got the guts.”